Click to visit Home page

 ^ Back to Top of Page

-Photograph showing the constellations of Aquarius, Piscis Austrinus and the Circlet of Pisces.
+Photograph showing the constellations of Pisces, Aries and surrounding constellations.
 Click for full-size photo (Copyright Martin J Powell, 2005)

-A photograph showing the region of the night sky through which Neptune passes through to 2024.
-Stars can be seen down to about magnitude +7.5 (move your pointer over the image - or click here - to see an annotated version of the photograph and click on the thumbnail to see the full-size picture)
+A montage of two photographs showing the region of the night sky through which Neptune passes through to 2050.
+Stars can be seen down to about magnitude +7 (move your pointer over the image - or click here - to see an annotated version of the photograph and click on the thumbnail to see the full-size picture)

 ^ Back to Top of Page

-During 2023 Neptune can be found several degrees South of the Circlet of Pisces. positioned on or near the border of Aquarius, the Water Carrier, with Pisces, the Fishes.
+During 2024 Neptune can be found several degrees South-east of the Circlet of Pisces, positioned close to Pisces' border with Aquarius, the Water Carrier.

-The path of Neptune in North-eastern Aquarius/South-western Pisces during 2023, with positions marked on the first day of each month (click on the thumbnail for the full-size image).
+The path of Neptune in South-western Pisces during 2024, with positions marked on the first day of each month (click on the thumbnail for the full-size image).
 A Southern hemisphere view can be found here.
 Where the planet is too close to the Sun to observe, the path is shown as a dashed line.
 Ideally, searches for Neptune should be carried out on Moonless nights, i.e. in the two-week period centred on the New Moon in any given month.

 Much of the star field in the chart should be easily contained within a binocular field of view (which typically ranges from 5° to 9°).
 Stars are shown down to magnitude +8.5.
 Right Ascension and Declination co-ordinates are marked around the border, for cross-referencing with a star atlas.
 Printer-friendly (greyscale) versions of the chart are available for Northern and Southern hemisphere views.

-Click here to see a 'clean' star map of the area (i.e. without planet path); observers may wish to use the 'clean' star map as an aid to plotting the planet's position on a specific night - in which case, a printable version can be found here.
+Click here to see a star map of the area without planet path; observers may wish to use the 'clean' star map as an aid to plotting the planet's position on a specific night - in which case, a printable version can be found here.

 ^ Back to Top of Page